 We will only collect, use and share your personal information where we are satisfied that we have an appropriate legal basis to do this (namely, that the processing is necessary for our legitimate interests and/or for compliance with a legal obligation to which we are subject).
 This is because:

 - we need to use your personal information to perform a contract or take steps to enter into a contract with you;

 - we need to use your personal information for our legitimate interest as a commercial organisation.
-For example, we may use your email address to send you invites or inform you of events that we host globally for example our biennial customer conference or trade show meetings.
+For example, we may use your email address to send you invites or inform you of any events that we host.
 In all such cases, we will look after your information always in a way that is proportionate and respects your privacy rights and you have a right to object to processing as explained in the Legal Rights section below;

 - we need to use your personal information to comply with a relevant legal or regulatory obligation that we have; or

 - we have your consent to using your personal information for a particular activity.

 If you would like to find out more about the legal basis for which we process personal information, please contact us.